jarekbryk/compbioftw/README.md

 If you have to use Excel for dates, split your date into three numerical columns: year, month and day and use package [lubridate](https://cran.r-project.org/web/packages/lubridate/vignettes/lubridate.html) to handle the dates after importing to R. Also, here is [a good website with tricks for power users](https://chandoo.org/wp/35-tips-data-analysis-in-excel/) and here is [a website which explains R data structures for people coming from Excel](http://rex-analytics.com/r-for-excel-users/).

+However, Excel is often good enough for many things, and sometimes it is inevitable.
+Before you go for it, have a look at this paper: Karl W. Broman & Kara H. Woo (2018) [Data Organization in Spreadsheets](https://health.ucdavis.edu/cancer/research/sharedresources/biostatistics/pdf/DataOrganizationSpreadsheets.pdf), The American Statistician, 72:1, 2-10, DOI: 10.1080/00031305.2017.1375989

 ### Get a good text editor

 This is essential.
 A good text editor has to support regular expressions and understand different line ending conventions.
 All the software below is free to use.